Nantosuelte88/Projet-11/README.md

     - You should now be ready to test the application.
 In the directory, type either <code>flask run</code> or <code>python -m flask run</code>.
 The app should respond with an address you should be able to go to using your browser.

+    If the above technique doesn't work, you can try the following steps:

+    - Open your command prompt or terminal.
+    - Set the environment variable by running the command: <code>$env:FLASK_APP = "server.py"</code> (for Windows) or <code>export FLASK_APP=server.py</code> (for macOS/Linux).
+    - Then, run the command: <code>python -m flask run</code>.
+    - The app should now start running, and you should be able to access it using the provided address in your browser.

 4. Current Setup

     The app is powered by [JSON files](https://www.tutorialspoint.com/json/json_quick_guide.htm).
 This is to get around having a DB until we actually need one.
 The main ones are: